macedo/masked_input-rails/README.md

 ## Usage

-In the application.js file add the following line:
+In the application.js file add the following line to use latest version (1.3.1):

+    //= require jquery.maskedinput

+or to specify plugin version:

-`//= require jquery.maskedinput-1.3`
+    //= require jquery.maskedinput-1.3

+Supported versions
+ * jquery.maskedinput (1.3.1)
+ * jquery.maskedinput-1.3 (1.3)

 ## Contributing